-QR Codes work fine on almost any surface.
-The important thing for the QR Code app is that the contrast is high, that the QR Code is not damaged or obstructed, and that the camera is held away far enough for it to focus.
+QR Codes work fine on almost any smooth surface.
+The most important things for successful reading of a QR Code is that the contrast is high (dark on light), the QR Code is not damaged or obstructed, and that the camera is held far enough away for it to focus.

 Rotation angle doesn’t matter.
-Neither does size and angle, within reason.
+Neither does size, within reason.
 There’s also need for sufficient light, so that the camera sees the code clearly.

-Optimally the QR Code is black-n-white, but provided the background is light and the QR Code modules are dark also colored QR Codes work.
-A good advice is to check the contrast value in CliqTags to see that the contrast is above 50%.
-Don’t use a dark background and a light QR Code, as some readers have a problem with that.
+Optimally the QR Code is black-on-white, but provided the background is light and the QR Code modules are dark also colored QR Codes work.
+Check the contrast value in CliqTags to see that the contrast is above 50%.
+Don’t use a dark background and a light QR Code, as some readers can’t handle that.

-Increase the error correction level if you overlay a logo or will print on flexible or rough material, and of course test before going to print in the size it will be printed in.
+Increase the error correction level if you overlay a logo or will print on flexible or rough material, and test in the correct size and on the correct material before going to print or showing it.